wavefrontHQ/docs/pages/doc/direct_ingestion.md

 When you use direct ingestion, you might see 406 responses, which means that the Operations for Applications service pushed back the data.
 Direct ingestion drops this data -- and if you code your client to retry, you're actually starting to rebuild the proxy.

 {% include note.html content="If you're using Operations for Applications as part of a free trial or Freemium offering, there are limits on how much data you can send to the service using direct ingestion.
 Contact support@wavefront.com if you need a higher limit.
-For production environments, to get troubleshooting support from our team, you must install a Wavefront proxy and ingest the data through the proxy.
-Direct data ingestion is not fully supported. " %}
+For production environments, you must install a Wavefront proxy and ingest the data through the proxy.
+Direct data ingestion is suitable only for test, trial, and POC environments and is not supported for production environments." %}

 It's typical that the Operations for Applications service doesn't accept a small amount of data.
 This pushback doesn't cause any issues with proxies.
 Consider this example: